microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/README.md

 This application supports the following actions:
 - Browse existing type definitions
-- Create new enity & relationship type definitions
+- Create new entity & relationship type definitions
 - Create entity templates to simplify source scanning

 When combined with the [Purview Custom Connector Solution Accelerator](https://github.com/microsoft/Purview-Custom-Connector-Solution-Accelerator), this application provides entity templates to help create source scanning functionality.
 The diagram below outlines the typical journey to develop a custom connector for Azure Purview: